Bill

 Bill Summary

-An Act To Create The "strengthen Mississippi Homes Act" To Establish A Comprehensive Mitigation Program In The Mississippi Department Of Insurance For Retrofitting Insurable Homes; To Amend Section 83-1-191, Mississippi Code Of 1972, To Rename The "comprehensive Hurricane Damage Mitigation Program" To The "strengthen Mississippi Homes Program"; To Include Hurricane, Tornado Or Other Catastrophic Windstorm Event Mitigation; To Remove The Provisions For A Cost-benefit Study On Wind Hazard Mitigation Construction Measures, Wind Certification And Hurricane Mitigation Inspections, And An Advisory Council; To Increase The Amounts Of Financial Grants Offered By The Strengthen Mississippi Homes Program To $15,000.00 Per Home And To Allow The Commissioner Of Insurance To Establish Criteria For Issuing Of Grants By Regulation; To Rename The "comprehensive Hurricane Damage Mitigation Program Fund" To The "strengthen Mississippi Homes Fund"; To Remove The Repealer; To Amend Section 83-5-73, Mississippi Code Of 1972, To Increase The Fee Charged For An Agent's Certificate Of Authority From $25.00 To $50.00; To Provide That One-half Of The Fee Will Be Deposited Into The State General Fund And One-half Of The Fee Will Be Deposited Into The Strengthen Mississippi Homes Fund; And For Other Related Purposes.
+An Act To Create The "strengthen Mississippi Homes Act" To Establish A Comprehensive Mitigation Program In The Mississippi Department Of Insurance For Retrofitting Insurable Homes; To Amend Section 83-1-191, Mississippi Code Of 1972, To Rename The "comprehensive Hurricane Damage Mitigation Program" To The "strengthen Mississippi Homes Program"; To Establish Criteria For The New Program; To Include Hurricane, Tornado, Hail, Or Other Catastrophic Windstorm Event Mitigation; To Establish An Advisory Council; To Provide For Operational Reports To Be Submitted To The Governor And The Legislature; To Increase The Amounts Of Financial Grants Offered By The Strengthen Mississippi Homes Program To $10,000.00 Per Home And To Allow The Mississippi Department Of Insurance To Establish Criteria For The Issuing Of Grants By Regulation; To Provide That Grants Shall Be Subject To Appropriation; To Rename The "comprehensive Hurricane Damage Mitigation Program Fund" To The "strengthen Mississippi Homes Fund"; To Remove The Repealer; To Amend Section 83-5-73, Mississippi Code Of 1972, To Increase The Fee Charged For An Agent's Certificate Of Authority; And For Other Related Purposes.

 AI Summary

-This bill, known as the "Strengthen Mississippi Homes Act," establishes a comprehensive program within the Mississippi Department of Insurance to help homeowners retrofit their insurable homes to better withstand hurricane, tornado, or other catastrophic windstorm events.
-The program, renamed from the "Comprehensive Hurricane Damage Mitigation Program," will now offer financial grants of up to $15,000 per home for these retrofitting efforts, with the Commissioner of Insurance authorized to set specific criteria for grant eligibility and administration.
-The bill also renames the associated fund to the "Strengthen Mississippi Homes Fund" and removes provisions for cost-benefit studies, wind certifications, inspections, and an advisory council, while also increasing the fee for an agent's certificate of authority from $25 to $50, with half of this fee now going to the Strengthen Mississippi Homes Fund.
+This bill, known as the "Strengthen Mississippi Homes Act," establishes a comprehensive program within the Mississippi Department of Insurance to help homeowners retrofit their insurable homes to better withstand catastrophic windstorm events like hurricanes and tornadoes.
+The program, renamed from the "Comprehensive Hurricane Damage Mitigation Program," will offer financial grants of up to $10,000 per home to fund retrofitting efforts that meet or exceed the FORTIFIED roof standard set by the Insurance Institute for Business and Home Safety (IBHS).
+To qualify for a grant, a dwelling must be a single-family residence, the applicant's primary home, insured for windstorm loss (and flood insurance if in a Special Flood Hazard Area), in good repair (excluding the roof), and not previously retrofitted to the FORTIFIED standard.
+The bill also creates an advisory council to guide the program, requires operational reports to the Governor and Legislature, and renames the associated fund to the "Strengthen Mississippi Homes Fund."
+Additionally, it increases the fee for an agent's certificate of authority, with a portion of that fee now directed to the Strengthen Mississippi Homes Fund.

 Committee Categories